25 Best Things to Do in Yosemite National Park

 I believe this because this is the time of the year when the best and most iconic trails and roads in Yosemite are open, like The Cables on Half Dome, the Mist Trail, Upper Yosemite Falls—not to mention drives like the stunning Glacier Point Road and Tioga Pass.

-On top of this, it’s important to consider that all the waterfalls in Yosemite Valley dry up from August - October, as they are only fed by rain and seasonal snowmelt.
+On top of this, it’s important to consider that all the waterfalls in Yosemite Valley dry up from August - October, as they are fed by rain and seasonal snowmelt.

 What is the Yosemite Advanced Vehicle Reservation System?